2series/rockwall_analytics/big_data/README.md

 With analytical and technical solutions deeply anchored in industry and functional knowledge, combined with a detailed understanding of our clients' needs, our approaches demystify data management, tackle industry-specific challenge, and cover a range of important business issues.

 ## We can help you with:

-data analytics strategy and roadmap dashboards and visualisation execution support scheduling/optimisation compliance (controls, fraud) data monetisation bespoke models.
+* data analytics strategy and roadmap
+* dashboards and visualisation
+* execution support
+* scheduling/optimisation
+* compliance (controls, fraud)
+* data monetisation
+* bespoke models

 ## Industry focus
 Industries we work with include:

-financial services
+* financial services
+* technology, media and telecommunications
+* consumer markets
-technology, media and telecommunications consumer markets energy and natural resources healthcare
+* energy and natural resources
+* healthcare